wojciech-kulik/xcodebuild.nvim/README.md

 ### 🧰 Troubleshooting

+> [!IMPORTANT]
+> The first thing you should do is to check the output of `:checkhealth xcodebuild` and fix all issues.
+>
+> Run it from your project root directory.

 #### Configuration

 Processing the project configuration is a very complex task that relies on parsing multiple crazy outputs from `xcodebuild` commands.
 Those logs are a pure nightmare to work with.
 This process may not always work.